However, it usually takes several years for diabetic retinopathy to reach a stage where it could threaten your sight.

-- background retinopathy – tiny bulges develop in the blood vessels, which may bleed slightly but don't usually affect your vision
+- background retinopathy – tiny bulges develop in the blood vessels, which may bleed slightly but do not usually affect your vision

 - pre-proliferative retinopathy – more severe and widespread changes affect the blood vessels, including more significant bleeding into the eye

-However, if a problem with your eyes is picked up early, lifestyle changes and/or treatment can stop it getting worse.
+However, if a problem with your eyes is picked up early, lifestyle changes and treatment can stop it getting worse.

 Read about the stages of diabetic retinopathy.